Keksoj/refactoring-school/README.md

-# Refactorer une function d'assainissement & tests
+# Refactorer une fonction d'assainissement & tests

 > en: refactoring a sanitizer function & tests, for an open source job board project of the french team Coding Caen Camp.
 This is an exercise in refactoring, following the best practices.